sashakoshka/imhey/README.md

 SpaceHey has a very wierd "instant messanger" built into it.
 I got really curious and decided to figure out how it worked.
-Long story short I reverse engineered the api a bit, and made an alternative client.
+Long story short I reverse engineered the api a bit, and made this alternative client in NodeJS using the neo-blessed interface library.

-Please be aware that this is experimental, and you may run into issues.
+Please be aware that this is experimental, and there are bugs.
+Mainly because I almost exclusively work on this half asleep.

 ## Setup